Solid Waste School Program

 When Trash Comes Back

-Discover where our trash comes from, how it connects to our natural resources
+- Discover where our trash comes from, how it connects to our

-and the environmental impact.
-Students will be fully engaged with vivid
+natural resources and the environmental impact.
+Students will be fully engaged

-visuals, short videos, and easy to understand analogies.
-Get the inside scoop
+with vivid visuals, short videos, and easy to understand analogies.
+Get the

-on what’s recyclable in Broome County, how recycling is handled, and the
+inside scoop on what’s recyclable in Broome County, how recycling is handled,

 - Request When Trash Comes Back Lesson